How to create mission and vision statements,

 Some examples of vision statements are shown below:

-These mission and vision statements are concise, focused and inspiring.
+These examples are concise, focused and inspiring.
 Do everything you can to make your statements similarly succinct – long, rambling statements can show that managers haven't made tough-but-necessary decisions.

 To develop your mission statement, follow the steps below.